tadaszelvys/server-library/doc/Use.md

 and claims you want to check.

 Please read [this page](component/jwt_loader_and_creator.md) to know how to create and use these components.

+## Scope And Scope manager

+Tokens issued by this library may have a limited scope.
+The scope is used by the resource servers for example for operation limitations.

+Please read [this page](component/scope.md) to know how to create and use this component.

 ## OpenID Connect